jeanleny/New-Obsidian/CPP/Initialization lists.md

 Those lists allow us to set each value directly in the constructor call next to the parameters.
 When using this method, we're not attributing, we're INITIALIZING values, which is different.
+This means its only possible to use them in Constructors.
 Example
 .hpp
 ```c++